 You should visit Varanasi to explore antique temples dated about 500-1000 years old, witness the mesmerizing Ganga Aarti and shop the renowned Banarasi sarees, carpets, and magnificent woodwork.

 Kolkata, or Calcutta as it was called earlier, is known as the historical city of India.
 It's the capital of West Bengal and is one of the four metropolitan cities of the country.
 It is currently regarded as the "city of joy" and plays an important part in its economy.
 The iconic Howrah Bridge connects Kolkata to Howrah.
-It's one of the world's 52 Shakti Peethas.
+It's one of the world's 52 Shakti Peethas in India.
 Goddess Kali has been extensively honored, and Durga Pooja is celebrated on a grand level, especially at Kalighath's Kali temple, the most famous in Kolkata.

 You should visit Kolkata to eat delicious street food, mouthwatering Bengali sweets, and dessert, see the iconic Howrah Bridge, to see one of Asia's largest flower markets at Mallik Ghat to one of the world's largest used-book markets at College Street, and to witness the auspicious celebration of Durga Pooja.